-- Claims of mechanical failure must be declared to the Technical h.
-Steward during this period for inspection and verification. - All incidents shall be resolved as soon as practical after the 6. incident is reported/observed with the objective being verbal resolution and assessment of penalty (if applicable) before the next track session. - Drivers who are penalized will be notified in writing within 10 business days by the event Competition Steward of the penalty assessed.
-Drivers are required to carry said notice with their logbook and present this letter to the Club Racing Competition Stewards before going on track at each event they participate while the penalty is in effect.
-Co-drivers and drivers without logbooks must also present any notice of penalty to the race Competition Stewards at any events in which they participate while the penalty is in effect. - Penalties are not considered confidential.
-Protests and appeals 8. remain confidential until they are decided, and are not confidential afterwards.
-Final results of protests, penalties and appeals will be posted on the Club Racing website by BMW CCA Club Racing Officials under the section "General Information> For the racer". - 9.
-Drivers are responsible for their guests and crew.
-Inappropriate actions by quests or crew can result in a penalty for the driver. - 10.
+- b.
+Claims of mechanical failure must be declared to the Technical Steward during this period for inspection and verification. - All incidents shall be resolved as soon as practical after the incident is reported/observed with the objective being verbal resolution and assessment of penalty (if applicable) before the next track session. - 7.
+Drivers who are penalized and under investigation, will be notified in writing within 10 business days by the event Competition Steward.
+This notification is preferably done at the track but can be done after the event is completed as circumstances indicate.
+Drivers who are notified at the track will receive no further notification.
+Those still under investigation will be notified via email and USPS mail to their officially registered email and home address listed in the MotorsportsReg.com database.
+The event Competition Steward will notify the National Competition Steward of any investigations that have not been resolved at the event.
+Time frame of resolution of the incident will be at the discretion of the National Competition Steward but must occur before the driver completes another event.
+Drivers will be notified via mail of the outcome of the investigation once it is finalized.
+The 2 outcomes could be;1.)
+No Penalty or 2.)
+Penalty issued.
+If a driver is issued a penalty, a penalty letter will be included in the decision letter.
+The penalty letter will either be for probation or suspension.
+Drivers will have 15 days to appeal the decision.
+Drivers are required to carry said notice with their logbook and present this letter to the Competition Steward before going on track at each event they participate while the penalty is in effect.
+Co-drivers and drivers without logbooks must also present any notice of penalty to the race Competition Stewards at any events in which they participate while the penalty is in effect.
+It is the responsibility of the Driver to ensure their email and home addresses are accurate and they are checked regularly. - 8.
+Penalties are not considered confidential.
+Protests and appeals remain confidential until they are decided and are not confidential afterwards.
+Final results of protests, penalties and appeals will be posted on the Club Racing website by BMW CCA Club Racing Officials under the section "General Information> For the racer". - Drivers are responsible for their guests and crew.
+Inappropriate actions by guests or crew can result in a penalty for the driver. - 10.
 In the case where there is damage to the track, the financial liability will be placed upon the racer who is at primary fault for the incident.
-The racer will pay for the damages upon written request by BMW CCA Club Racing, Failure to comply with the written request will result in immediate revocation of the racer's competition license. - C. Driver Eligibility Only BMW CCA Club Racing Program licensed drivers are eligible to compete. - Return from Suspension Any driver attempting to return from D. suspension of his BMW CCA Club Racing license will undergo a mandatory review of his application by the Chairman.
+The racer will pay for the damages upon written request by BMW CCA Club Racing.
+Failure to comply with the written request will result in immediate revocation of the racer's competition license.

+- C. Driver Eligibility Only BMW CCA Club Racing Program licensed drivers are eligible to compete. - D. Return from Suspension Any driver attempting to return from suspension of his BMW CCA Club Racing license will undergo a mandatory review of his application by the Chairman.
 If accepted, the Chairman may apply restrictions or conditions to the applicant's license, including a return under probationary, rookie, or provisional status.
 In every case, a driver returning from suspension will return at most under the requirements of their previously assigned license category.